-The best travel camera for each style of traveler
+What is the best travel camera for each style of traveler?

 Having given you some things to think about when buying a camera — weight, cost, and complexity — here are some suggestions to consider.
 I’ve tried to whittle down all the many choices out there to a few solid options, based on my real-world experience.

 Smartphone: iPhone 7 or Galaxy S8.
 If you just don’t see yourself carrying around any kind of camera, you can still get good results from a recent high-end smartphone.
 The iPhone 7 and the Samsung Galaxy S8 offer best-in-class performance.
 You won’t be able to zoom in on faraway objects with great detail or have amazing low-light capabilities, but at least you’ll always have the camera on you, which is the most important thing in photography.

 Point-and-shoot for low budgets: Panasonic Lumix ZS50.
 At just under $300, the Panasonic Lumix ZS50 is an excellent investment.
 It has a long (30x) optical zoom as well as image-stabilization features, meaning you can shoot faraway objects and still get reasonable results in low light.
 It’s easy to use and will slip into a pocket.